00quasr/bws/README.md

 # BWS C++ Projects

-Monorepo containing Qt/C++ projects developed during my apprenticeship as an Application Developer at Brühlwiesenschule (2025-2028).
+Monorepo containing Qt/C++ projects developed during my apprenticeship as an Application Developer  (2025-2028).

 Each project focuses on specific programming concepts and demonstrates practical applications of algorithms and GUI development.